FAQS: Mundesley Coastal Management Scheme

 Yes, the coastal paths will remain open.

-The work site has been set up in Beach Road car park.
+The work site has been set up in the Beach Road car park.
 Will the rest of the car park be open?

 The remainder of the car park will be open while the work is done.